RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 14.md

 She might feel less harsh about the whole conversation in a week or two.
 Once they were far enough from the conversation that it wasn't a clear memory any more.

 But while she was wrapped up in her own thoughts, something had happened to Trouble.
 When she had refocused Trouble was very out of it and was trying to bend her wrist despite her cast.
-As soon as they stopped hyperventilating and relaxed they fainted in her arms.
+As soon as they stopped hyperventilating and relaxed they fainted in Debug's arms.

-Thankfully they here already holding Trouble's head as they collapsed; so preventing them from getting a concussion was a simple matter.
-Lifting them was another.
+Debug was glad she had dialed back in when she did, the fact she was already holding Trouble's head as they collapsed prevented them from getting a concussion.
+Lifting them off the ground was another matter entirely.
+Brunhilde had always made carrying Trouble around look easy.

 Thankfully, a very keen group of teens had been nearby and they had jabbered several theories on why Trouble had fainted and none of them sounded serious.
 They settled on some blood pressure issue when Debug had mentioned it wasn't the first time this month that they'd been out cold.

 They had helped Debug get Trouble up on her back to give them a piggy back 'out to the car' or so she lied.

 She'd actually just trudged several bus stops away, not feeling safe at the the ones near the mall and fearing Sinéad would somehow see them, or worse the officer who she'd been seemingly out on a date with.
+She needed to be relied on right now, and letting Sinéad back into her life wouldn't let her be strong enough.
+In fact, Debug was sure if she let anyone know how fragile she actually was she wouldn't be able to consider herself strong enough to be relied upon ever again.

 The long, slow walk had been a good time to get on top of her emotions and work out what needed to be repressed or ignored and set aside for later.